 We can start with the proven statement that we don’t have to worry about CBD oil getting our dogs high.
 CBD for dogs might have many of the same basic medicinal benefits that one would get from THC, but it doesn’t have any of the psychoactive effects that come from that compound.
 We know, then, that we don’t have to worry about our dogs suffering through any kind of high that they won’t understand.

 While this might not seem like a big deal to every dog owner, it’s actually one that could have a huge impact on how many dog parents see the substance.
-While you might give your dog medication to deal with things like pain and anxiety, you probably wouldn’t give him or her a treat that would also impact the dog’s overall personality.
+While you might consider joint supplements for dogs as they age or medications you can give a dog for anxiety, you probably wouldn’t give him or her a dog treat that would also impact the dog’s overall personality.
 It’s also good to know that the psychoactive effects aren’t there because it means that the overall process is one that’s probably actually making a change to how your dog reacts to certain stimuli rather than one that’s simply overwhelming his or her ability to deal with his or her personality.

 We can also easily see that CBD oil has a big impact on the way that dogs interact with their environments.
 Commonly used for conditions like extreme anxiety, it’s very easy to see that dogs seem somewhat less anxious when they get CBD oil regularly.
 What’s hard for us to understand, though, is exactly why we see those kinds of effects.
 Are we actually seeing something that might work like anxiety medication in humans, which largely works through the process of altering brain chemistry?
 If not, are we seeing something that’s simply making the dog a little less energetic and thus less likely to react to stimuli that would make him or her nervous?
 While the end result is the same, many dog owners would like to have a better idea of what’s going on with their pets before giving them any kind of medication.